 The Bathroom: Hot-Hair Tools and Beauty Gift Sets

 If you're about to trade in your old T3 Featherweight for a new Dyson Supersonic, hock your unwanted gear online, where thrifty buyers are looking for originally expensive hand-me-down tools.

-If it’s a hot item (pun intended) still making the rounds of beauty awards lists, Ackerman says you can expect a higher payout close to what you originally paid.
+If it’s a hot item (pun intended) still making the rounds of beauty awards lists, Ackerman says you can expect close to what you originally paid.
 But don’t discount older devices.
 Ackerman says there’s a market for discontinued models of hair tools no longer available in stores, especially for buyers who may have broken an old favorite and want to replace it.

 The Kitchen: Vintage Tupperware